Data Centers in Argentina

 Managing a digital footprint in Argentina requires an understanding of the local economic landscape, which is heavily concentrated around the capital.

 Proximity To Key Business Districts: Most infrastructure is clustered near Buenos Aires (CABA) and northern suburbs like Pilar.
-This puts hardware within milliseconds of the nation’s financial services, media, and government headquarters.
+This puts hardware within milliseconds of the nation’s financial services, media, and government headquarters as of January 2026.

 Regional Market Reach: A presence here serves as a low latency springboard for the entire Southern Cone.
 It is the most effective way to reach users in Uruguay and southern Brazil without the performance penalties of routing through Sao Paulo.

-Tax Advantage For Data Centers: Argentina provides a supportive regulatory framework for digital companies.
+Tax Advantage For Data Centers: Argentina provides a supportive regulatory framework for digital companies as of January 2026.
 The biggest financial benefit comes from laws aimed at promoting the knowledge economy, which lowers the total cost of ownership for long term deployments.

 Natural Disaster Risk

-Argentina is a geographically safe choice for data center placement, characterized by a Low (3.0/10) risk profile as of December 2025.
-While the risk of catastrophic events is small, facilities must account for specific regional environmental factors.
+Argentina is a geographically safe choice for data center placement, characterized by a Low (3.0/10) risk profile as of January 2026.
+While the risk of catastrophic events is small, facilities must account for regional environmental factors.

-River Flood (7.7): This is the primary concern for facilities located near the Rio de la Plata; purpose-built centers use elevated flooring and sophisticated drainage to mitigate this.
+River Flood (7.7): This is the primary concern for facilities located near the Rio de la Plata.
+Purpose-built centers use elevated flooring and sophisticated drainage to mitigate this as of January 2026.

-Drought (5.6): While not a direct threat to hardware, prolonged dry periods can impact the broader energy mix and water cooling requirements.
+Drought (5.6): While not a direct threat to hardware, prolonged dry periods can impact the broader energy mix and water cooling requirements as of January 2026.

-Earthquake (5.5): Seismic risk is largely restricted to the western Andean regions; facilities in the eastern hubs are generally well-protected.
+Earthquake (5.5): Seismic risk is largely restricted to the western Andean regions.
+Facilities in the eastern hubs are generally well-protected as of January 2026.

-Epidemic (4.4): Standard public health considerations as noted in regional assessments.
+Epidemic (4.4): Standard public health considerations as noted in regional assessments as of January 2026.

 Other hazards such as coastal flooding and tropical cyclones are considered minor or not material for the primary data center clusters.